McDonald's Australian experiment is to look less like McDonald's

 "It's got a maturing audience, it's an educated audience, it's an audience that is very conversant with cafe culture, the urbanisation of food, takeaway, home delivery and it's one in which service has always been a cornerstone," said Brian Walker, director of advisory firm the Retail Doctor Group.
 "And because of its isolation, McDonald's are able to measure its performance."

-McDonald's arch rival, Yum Brands Inc, is also branching out.
+McDonald's arch rival, Yum Brands Inc (YUM.N), is also branching out.
 The owner of the KFC brand has applied for a licence to serve beer and cider at a Sydney store, following two pilot projects in Canada last year.

 McDonald's is Australia's most popular fast-food restaurant, or Quick Service Restaurant (QSR), followed by Subway and KFC.
 Around 42 percent of Australians visit an outlet each month, Enhanced Media Metrics Australia says.